samykobbite/functional_GPS/README.md

 # functional_GPS

 This project aims to create a GPS for the city of Paris.
 It is based on a genetic algorithm and the Dijkstra algorithm.
-It was done during my first year at ENSAE Paris, 2021-2022
+It was done with another student during my first year at ENSAE Paris, 2021-2022